makrai/notes/dowty82-gramm-rel-in-montague.md

   characteristics to the extent that the "notional [English]
   * object" of a transitive verb is treated syntactically in the same way as the subject of an intransitive IV, while the "notional
-  * subject" of a transitive verb is treated differently.
+  * subject" of a transitive verb is treated differently
-* (The most frequent manifestation of ergativity is case marking: here
+* (The most frequent manifestation of ergativity is case marking
   * the case marking of the notional object of a TV is the same as the subject of an IV, in which instance this marking is known as absolutive case,
   * the case marking of the notional subject of a TV is called the ergative
   * The terms nominative and accusative are then reserved for the more familiar
-* I will sketch how some ergative languages can be treated in my approach to
 * divide my discussion among three (idealized) types of ergative languages:
   * deep ergative languages
     * not only case marking but also all other syntactic properties that distinguish subjects from objects follow an ergative pattern
     * endnote 14: there are those who are skeptical of Dixon's claim that there are "deep ergative" languages
       * nothing in the general account of grammatical relations presented in this paper hinges on the existence of "deep ergative" languages
   * surface ergative languages (in which relatively few erg characteristics)
   * split ergative languages
     * ergative patterning consistently in some tenses but never in others
 * I have not even mentioned semantic notions like "agent" and "patient" in my
-  * we: a referential theory of semantics and our compositional principles for
+  * in a referential theory of semantics and compositional principles
   * it suffices to identify, e.g., a transitive verb's meaning with a relation
   * it is only in the domain of lexical semantics that notions like agentivity
     * what enable one to determine whether an arbitrary pair is a member thereof
-    * Dowty 1979 for extensive discussion of lexical semantics).
+    * Dowty (1979) for extensive discussion of lexical semantics)
-* for any relation R denoted by a transitive verb, a verb denoting the converse of R (denoted R -1) would indicate the same "information" as the original verb
+* for any relation R denoted by a transitive verb, a verb denoting the converse of R (denoted R^-1) would indicate the same "information" as the original verb
   * any English-like language is unlikely to have such a verb, and I believe
   * languages seem to follow a set of systematic principles that determine, for any relation R, which of R and R^-1 is denoted by a verb.
 These principles
-    * If x causes something to happen to y, R is "lexicalized", not R^-1 (cf.
+    * If x causes something to happen to y, R is "lexicalized", not R^-1 (cf
     * If x is a sentient being that perceives something about y or has an emotion or attitude toward y, R is lexicalized not R^-1 (see, hear, love)
     * If x is moving and y is stationary, R is lexicalized, not R^-1 (enter, overtake, pierce, collide with)
     * perhaps others are necessary as well, and perhaps a different formulation
 * it would be a mistake conflate all three into a single definition of "agency",
-  * there is a class of verbs for which principles (i) and (ii) give conflicting results, and
+* there is a class of verbs for which principles (i) and (ii) are conflicting
-  * it is in this class and only in this class that one finds both a relation and its converse lexicalized.
-This is the infamous class of
+  * it is in this class and only in this class that one finds both a relation and its converse lexicalized
-  * "psychological" verbs, the class including verbs
+  * "psychological" verbs
-  * e.g. _seem, surprise, disappoint, frighten, anger, please,_ etc.
+  * e.g. _seem, surprise, disappoint, frighten, anger, please,_ etc
-  * x causing some emotion in y, y perceives an emotion toward x.
-Here one finds
+  * x causing some emotion in y, y perceives an emotion toward x
 * Here one finds
-  * pairs of independent lexemes, one the converse ofthe other
+  * pairs of independent lexemes, one the converse of the other
     * I like it vs. It pleases me, German mögen vs. gefallen,
     * _I suppose it is true_ vs. _it seems true to me_), and
   * various constructions systematically related to their converses by operations other than the usual passive rules, e.g. the
     * "Psych Movement" in English (I am surprised at it, it surprise me),
     * "reflexive verbs" or "middle verbs" in other languages.
 Here also
   * a verb may "reverse" its subject and object historically over time, as was
-    * e.g. English think.
+    * e.g. English think
-* principles (i)--{iii) are essentially independent of the system of gramm rels
+* principles (i)--(iii) are essentially independent of the system of gramm rels
 * "deep ergative" language 14 like Dyirbal (Dixon 1972, 1979)
   * conforms to the same universal principles of grammatical rels as non-erg
-  * the converses of principles (i)-(iii) are employed in its lexical semantics.
+  * the converses of principles (i)-(iii) are employed in its lexical semantics
   * the absolutive/erg NPs are actually its grammatical subjects/obj
   * the relation-changing rules of Dyribal are on this view essentially the same
-  * the so-called "antipassive" rule of Dyirbal is simply the Passive in (18) and its semantic interpretation is the same as is given in (18).
+  * the so-called "antipassive" rule of Dyirbal is simply the Passive in (18) and its semantic interpretation is the same as is given in (18)
   * A complete Montague fragment of this kind for Dyirbal: Schmerling (1978),
 * A "surface ergative language" i.e. less ergative characteristics than non-erg
   * a less elegant syntax than a consistently ergative or consistently non-erg